biogo/ncbi/README.md

 Pull requests are welcome, though if they involve changes to API or addition of features, please first open a discussion at the biogo-dev Google Group.

 https://groups.google.com/forum/#!forum/biogo-dev

-## Citing ##

-If you use bíogo, please cite Kortschak and Adelson "bíogo: a simple high-performance bioinformatics toolkit for the Go language", doi:[10.1101/005033](http://biorxiv.org/content/early/2014/05/12/005033).

 ## Library Structure and Coding Style